Cameras in the Supreme Court of the United States: Audio recordings and broadcasts

 The Supreme Court began making audio recordings of its sessions in 1955, for storage at the National Archives and Records Administration.
 Starting in 1993, these were released to the public for the first time by the court itself, after the end of each term.
 In 2010, Chief Justice John Roberts began the practice of posting the recordings online at the end of each week.
 Occasionally these would be released same-day for cases of particular interest.
 The COVID-19 pandemic in the United States forced the court to hear arguments by teleconference, and for the first time it allowed the public beyond the courtroom to listen in real time on May 4, 2020.

 Unauthorized use of cameras

 Notwithstanding the prohibition on cameras, there have been instances of unauthorized use of cameras to photograph the courtroom while the court was in session.
-In 1932, Erich Salomon caught a single photograph of a session of the Hughes Court, which was published in Fortune magazine.
-In 1937, another photograph of the Hughes Court in session, taken by an unnamed photographer, was published in Time magazine.
+In either March 28 or May 16 of 1932, Erich Salomon caught a single photograph of a session of the Hughes Court, which was published in Fortune magazine.
+In 1937, another photograph of the Hughes Court in session was taken by an unnamed photographer, which was published in Time magazine.
 In 2014, a short video recording of the Roberts Court in session was published on YouTube by 99Rise, a progressive social movement organization.